Deathcrusher/Workstation-Booking/README.md

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.

+© 2024 René Gattermair